canalplus/rx-player/doc/api/player_options.md

 _defaults_: ``false``

-With this feature, the possible video representations considered are filtered by
+With this feature, the possible video [Representations](../terms.md#representation) considered are filtered by width:
-width:

 The maximum width considered is the closest superior or equal to the video element's width.

-This is done because the other, "superior" representations will not have any difference in terms of pixels (as in most case, the display limits the maximum resolution displayable).
+This is done because the other, "superior" Representations will not have any difference in terms of pixels (as in most case, the display limits the maximum resolution displayable).
 It thus save bandwidth with no visible difference.